TrustSource/ts-deepscan/README.md

 # execute a scan
 ts-deepscan -o results.json ./ts-deepscan
 ```
 If you omit the -o parameter, the tool will use standard out as default.
-For further options please the the next section.
+For further options please see the next section.
 In the first run, it will download the license data from this repository.
 Occasionlaly we update the file.
 Original data is provided by SPDX org.

 # TrustSource DeepScan CLI usage and configuration options